launix-de/jsontype/README.md

 JSONtype is a markup language that describes JSON data layout and allows you to validate random JavaScript values.
 This prevents you from writing lots of try-catch blocks or to get undefined results when processing malformed user input.

+The JSONtype library is a schema validator library for JavaScript (mainly Node.js).
+It allows you to define your data structure in a compact way and create a JavaScript function from it.
+The validation is then just a function call.

 Syntax
 ======